Cinematic Star Citizen scene representing performance optimization and smooth gameplay

 4 Update to a stable GPU driver Eliminates driver-level instability and rendering errors.

-5 Check pagefile settings (Windows-managed is safest) Out-of-memory conditions are a common crash trigger, especially on 16 GB.
+5 Check pagefile settings (Windows-managed is simplest) Out-of-memory conditions are a common crash trigger, especially on 16 GB.

 Upgrade Impact When it’s worth it